Are your attempts to collect customer feedback a bit of a sore spot? Well… a survey chatbot might just be the remedy you are looking for.

-Chatbot surveys or “conversational surveys” are traditional surveys presented to the audience in the form of conversation.
+A Chatbot survey or “conversational survey” is traditional survey presented to the audience in the form of conversation.
 Instead of answering static questions, the surveyees are invited to engage in a conversational exchange with a bot persona.

 There are several reasons why you should abandon feedback forms and go for a bot instead.
 Let’s have a look.

-Typical customer feedback survey email typically ask users to navigate away from their inboxes and complete a generic, multiple-choice questionnaire.
+Typical customer feedback survey email typically asks users to navigate away from their inboxes and complete a generic, multiple-choice questionnaire.

-On the other hand, bots can connect with users and ask for feedback directly on your website or social media as the user is engaging with your brand.
-This way, you can make your surveys part of the browsing or social experience.
-A better alternative to asking them to visit your site days (or weeks) after the thought of your brand even crossed their minds.
+On the other hand, bots can connect with users and ask for feedback directly on your website, Facebook Messenger or even WhatsApp.
+This way, you can make your surveys part of the browsing/social experience.

 Customer feedback bots transform the survey experience.
 What was once an act of filling out a boring form is now a conversation.
 A conversation you load with your brand personality.
 And users appreciate this shift!

 Leaving feedback through conversation makes it all the more enjoyable which increases the chances that your customers will take the time to provide you with the information you need.
-Caring about pleasant experience not just before but also DURING a survey is an extra mile down the differentiation lane – especially in times with CX dominates the business world.
+Caring about a pleasant experience not just before but also DURING a survey is an extra mile down the differentiation lane.

-Multiple marketing research studies confirm that chatbot survey (whether presented as part of a popular platform such as facebook messenger or exist on your website) can, in some cases, double or even triple conversions.
+Multiple marketing research studies confirm that chatbot surveys (whether presented as part of a popular platform such as Facebook messenger or exist on your website) can, in some cases, double or even triple conversions.

-For instance, CONVRG company noticed a 70-80% response rate on their bot surveys which was 3x higher than with their usual email surveys.
+For instance, CONVRG company noticed a 70-80% response rate on their chatbot surveys which was 3x higher than with their usual email surveys.

-For instance, if a client complains about a problem you are aware of, you can have the bot offer them a discount voucher in the middle of the survey.
+For instance, if a customer complains about a problem you are aware of, you can have the bot offer them a discount voucher in the middle of the survey.